 - Built a tool for extracting statistics from a hardware-emulating platform and generating D3.js charts.

 - Fixed a major C++ bug caused by a racing condition between GTK and a hardware transactor.

 - Worked for a month at Synopsys' headquarters in Mountain View where I learned a lot about electronic design automation.

-- Built-up part of their front end, written in Java and Google Web Toolkit.
+- Built a part of their front end written in Java and Google Web Toolkit.

-- Constructed IMAP and POP3 proxies which would route new users coming from other email service providers to their old servers, while capturing their password and transparently migrating their accounts to our servers.
+- Constructed IMAP and POP3 proxies to route new users from other email service providers to their old servers while capturing their passwords and transparently migrating their accounts to our servers.

 - Developed HTTP and SMTP servers from scratch with C++.

 - Supported the development of the company’s ERP system; built with CakePHP and Bootstrap.

 This project is the compiler I wrote with Java and ANTLR4 in order to generate FCL's p-code, based on the formal grammar I wrote for the language.

 This project is the interpreter I wrote for the language's p-code, which is generated by the FCL Compiler.
 It works like a stack machine, similar to Python's and Lua's interpreters.